 She had another contact on Gorse, one who had promised much information on the regime.
 She wanted that information—but first she wanted to check out Vidian, and the system’s notoriously anarchic mining trade offered her a variety of chances to get close.
 Industrial confusion, the perfect lure for Vidian, would provide excellent cover for her to study his methods.

 Emperor Palpatine had too many minions with great power and influence.
 It was worth finding out whether Count Vidian had real magic before he rose any higher.

 It was time to move.
 She picked out the identifying transponder signal of a ship in the convoy.
 One button-push later, her ship was that vessel, as far as anyone trying to watch traffic was concerned.
 With practiced ease, she weaved her freighter into the chaotic flood of cargo ships heading to the moon.

 None of these guys can fly worth a flip, she thought.
 It was just as well it wasn’t a recruiting trip.
 She probably wouldn’t have found anyone worth her time.

-Writer and game designer John Jackson Miller is the author of Star Wars: Kenobi, Star Wars: Knight Errant, and Star Wars: Lost Tribe of the Sith: The Collected Stories, as well as nine Star Wars: Knights of the Old Republic graphic novels.
-His comics work includes writing for Iron Man, Mass Effect, Bart Simpson, and Indiana Jones.
-He lives in Wisconsin with his wife, two children, and far too many comic books.
+John Jackson Miller is the New York Times bestselling author of Star Wars: Kenobi, Star Wars: A New Dawn, Star Wars: Lost Tribe of the Sith, and the Star Wars Legends: The Old Republic graphic novel collections from Marvel, among many other novels and comics.
+A comics industry analyst, he lives in Wisconsin with his wife, their two children, and far too many comic books.